-If you have a blog that already does pretty well (you can even start one – sign up here for a seven-day crash course to help you start a successful blog), a site like SendOwl* or Shopify* would be ideal for you.
+If you have a blog that already does pretty well (you can even start one, click here for all the info you need to know before you start), a site like SendOwl* or Shopify* would be ideal for you.
 You can direct traffic there and also sign up affiliates for your products so that they get a cut for recommending customers to buy your products.

 What size of promotional images should you create?

 If you decide to sell on Etsy, your images must be 800-1000 pixels wide maximum.
 For good measure, I would have both portrait and landscape images.
 Having a portrait image could mean that your files get shared on Pinterest, as it’s a visual platform, it’s an excellent marketing tool for any small business.